-Christine Taylor, a Pushcart Prize nominated poet, resides in her hometown Plainfield, New Jersey, aka “The Queen City,” with Kissing Dynamite's mascot Nahla, the clumsiest black cat ever.
+Christine Taylor, a Pushcart Prize and Best of the Net nominated poet, resides in her hometown Plainfield, New Jersey, aka “The Queen City,” with Kissing Dynamite's mascot Nahla, the clumsiest black cat ever.
 She has degrees in English literature from Drew University and National University and that makes her important.
 Check her out at www.christinetayloronline.com.

 Jason Bates, Assistant Editor